Defeasible RDFS via Rational Closure: Introduction

 \end{example}

-\nd While DLs provide the logical foundation of formal ontologies of the OWL family~\cite{OWL2} and endowing them with non-monotonic features is still a main issue, as documented by the past 20~years of technical development (see \eg~\cite{Bonatti15,Eiter08,Eiter11,Giordano13,Motik10} and references therein), addressing non-monotonicity in the context of the triple language RDFS~\cite{RDFSLink}, which together with OWL 2 are the two major standard semantic web ontology languages, has attracted in comparison little attention so far.
-Almost all approaches we are aware of consider a so-called rule-layer on top of RDFS (see \eg~\cite{Analyti15,Antoniou02,Eiter06,Eiter08,Ianni09} and Section~\ref{concl}).
+\nd While DLs provide the logical foundation of formal ontologies of the semantic \emph{Web Ontology Language} (OWL) family\footnote{\url{https://www.w3.org/TR/owl2-profiles/}} and endowing them with non-monotonic features is still a main issue, as documented by the past 20~years of technical development~\cite{BonattiEtAl2015,Eiter08,Eiter11,Giordano13,Motik10}, addressing non-monotonicity in the context of the triple language RDFS (\emph{Resource Description Framework Schema}),\footnote{\url{http://www.w3.org/TR/rdf-schema/}} ~which together with OWL 2 is a major standard semantic web ontology language, has attracted in comparison little attention so far.
+Moreover, almost all approaches we are aware of consider a so-called rule-layer on top of RDFS; see \eg~\cite{Analyti15,Antoniou02,Eiter08,Ianni09} and Section~\ref{relw}.

-In this paper, we will show how to integrate RC within the triple language RDFS.
-To to do so, we start from \rhodf~\cite{Munoz09}, which is the logic behind RDFS, and then extend it to \rhodfbot, allowing to state that two entities are incompatible.
-So, for instance, by referring to Example~\ref{ex01}, we may represent that flying creatures ($f$) and non-flying creatures ($e$) are incompatible each other via the \rhodfbot~triple $\triple{e, \disjC, f}$ (see also Example~\ref{pex} later on), where $\disjC$ is a new predicate added to the \rhodf~vocabulary to model an incompatibility relation.
-Based on \rhodfbot, we will then propose defeasible \rhodfbot~via a typical RC construction, allowing to state, \eg``birds ($b$) usually fly" via the defeasible triple $\dtriple{b,\subclass,f}$, alongside classical triples such as $\triple{p,\subclass,b}$ (``penguins ($p$) are birds") and $\triple{p,\subclass,e}$ (``penguins are non-flying creatures").\footnote{According to \rhodf, $\subclass$ stands for ``is subclass of".} To the best of our knowledge, this is the first attempt to include RC within RDFS.
+In this paper, we will show instead how to integrate RC directly within the triple language RDFS.
+To do so, we start from \rhodf~\cite{Gutierrez11,Munoz09}, a minimal, but significant RDFS fragment that covers the essential features of RDFS, and then extend it to \rhodfbot, allowing to state that two entities are incompatible/disjoint with each other.
+So, for instance, by referring to Example~\ref{ex01}, we may represent that happy beings ($h$) and unhappy beings ($u$) are incompatible with each other via the \rhodfbot~triple $\triple{h, \disjC, u}$ (see also Example~\ref{pex} later on), where $\disjC$ is a new predicate added to the \rhodf~vocabulary to model an incompatibility relation.
+Roughly, you may think of being a triple $\triple{c, \disjC, d}$ as a \rhodfbot~counterpart of a disjointness axiom in OWL (\emph{viz.}~DLs) of the form $\mathtt{DisjointClasses}(C,D)$ (in DL syntax, $C \andc D \subs \bot$).